UWNETLAB/metaknowledge/isilib/DONE.md

 #DONE

 ##Record Class
+* If classified as bad no most functions will not work
 * Contains a dict of tags and values read from the record
 * Uses lazy evaluation only reads from tag value dictionary once
 * uses WOS number as unique id
-* are considered bad if the original record threw and error during parse or missing WOS number
+* are considered bad if the original record threw and error during parse or was missing WOS number
 * meant to be immutable

 ###Builtins
 * \_\_str\_\_ gives title of record
 * equality testing
-* hashable, uses WOS number for seed
+* hashable, uses WOS number for seed, bad Records are likely to cause hash collisions
 * copiable and pickleable, using field tags dict instead of full \_\_dict\_\_

 ###Methods